 - The Alliance to Transform CalFresh put together this explanation of and research on churn, which is also downloadable as a fact sheet at this link.

 - The Center on Budget & Policy Priorities published their research on churn "Lessons Churned," which measures the impact on participants and state and local agencies.

-Change in the Collection of Benefit Over-Issuances: As of July 1, 2014, If a CalFresh participant owes CalFresh benefits back to the county, for whatever the reason, there is a new regulation in place that the county will not collect over-issuances below a certain amount.
-For instance, active (current) CalFresh pariticpants do not need to pay back overissuances under $35.
+Collection of Benefit Over-Issuances: If a CalFresh participant owes CalFresh benefits back to the county, for whatever the reason, there is a regulation in place that the county will not collect over-issuances below a certain amount.
+For instance, active (current) CalFresh participants do not need to pay back over-issuances under $35.
 Inactive (former) CalFresh participants do not have to pay back over-issuances below $125.
-Overissuances between $35 and $125 for active (current) CalFresh households determined to be ineligible for CalFresh prior to establishement of the over-issuance will not have to pay back the over-issuance.
+Over-issuances between $35 and $125 for active (current) CalFresh households determined to be ineligible for CalFresh prior to establishment of the over-issuance will not have to pay back the over-issuance.
 More details here.